raguay/MyNotes/Sermon. God's Strength.md

       2. God wants us to know His strength is sufficient and better
 2. Paul refused to let it bother him
    1. He glorified in his illness
-   2. His weekness gave more opportunity for God's strength
+   2. His weakness gave more opportunity for God's strength
    3. He could only glorify God because he couldn't do it with the illness
    4. Kept Paul humble and close to God
 3. How do you handle your illnesses?